willemmanuel/poisson-image-editing/Readme.md

 William Emmanuel
 Computational Photography Project
+Combines a source image, target image, and mask to create a content-aware blend.

 Based on Patrick Perez, Michel Gangnet, and Andrew Blake's original paper on Poisson Image Editing